 There are at least five major areas of influence to which the person relates: Self, You, Them: Group/Team, Systems and Organisation, Planet and Cosmos.

-Working with the Whole Person
+Working with the Individual when teaching Whole Person Learning

-- To create learning tasks chosen in collaboration with the learner to enhance their development toward the goal of a more complete personhood.
+- create learning tasks chosen in collaboration with the learner to enhance their development toward the goal of a more complete personhood.

-- To foster and live in practice a more responsible engagement with the nature of effective participation in the human order and the planetary sphere.
+- foster and live in practice a more responsible engagement with the nature of effective participation in the human order and the planetary sphere.